 Mushroom – Use flat or button varieties, whatever looks fresh and plump at your grocer.

-Leek – I like to use leek in this recipe for variety, but you can substitute it with brown onion.
+Leek – I like to use leek in this recipe for variety, but you can substitute it with brown/yellow onion.

 How to make Beef and Vegetable Puree

 Thermomixer?
 It’s really easy to cook and blend baby food in a thermo cooker/all-in-one appliance.
-After sautéing the leek, just add the beef, veggies and water to cook.
+Sauté the leek, and then just add the beef, veggies and water to cook.
 Blend at the end and it’s done!

 Serving

-This homemade baby food can be stored in an airtight container in the fridge for up to 2 days.
-It can also be frozen.
+This Beef Puree can be stored in an airtight container in the fridge for up to 2 days.
+It can also be frozen for up to 1 month.
 I used baby food freezer trays/ice cube trays for freezing individual portions, so that I had them available at the ready.
-Be food safe when freezing, defrosting and reheating baby food.
-For helpful tips on this, Annabel Karmel has a great go-to guide [2] on preparing, freezing and reheating foods for baby 👍.
+Once frozen, transfer the cubes to a labelled airtight container or bag.

 If you try this Beef and Vegetable Puree, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you! ❤️.
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.